Descanso Gardens Botanical Garden, located in the La Canada neighborhood of Los Angeles County, California.

 The Boddy House a 12,000-square-foot, 22-room mansion that serves as the Boddy family’s residence during their time of ownership.
 It’s nestled into a hillside in the southeast corner of the property and offers a glimpse of glamor from a bygone era.

 A grant allowed the house to be renovated and museum-quality furnishings to be placed throughout.
 The house can be rented for events and weddings.
 It’s open for tours from10 a.m. to 3:45 p.m.
 Saturday and Sunday.

 The Enchanted Railroad is a lot of fun; it allows you to ride aboard a 1/8th replica of a diesel train that travels around a section of the Descanso Gardens.

 It’s only available on weekends, 10 a.m. to 3:45 p.m.
 Saturday and Sunday.
 Tickets are only $3 and can be purchased at the train station near the Center Circle.

-Nature’s Table is an edible garden planted with fruit trees and seasonal vegetables along with herbs, and edible flowers.
+Nature’s Table is an edible garden planted with fruit trees and seasonal vegetables, herbs, and edible flowers.

 Surrounding the area are vines, bushes, and shrubs that set a tranquil mood.
 The California Garden showcases the best Southern California has to offer over an eight-acre garden.

 Self-guided walks are the way most enjoy the garden, but guided tram tours are available for a small fee.
-A gift shop is located near the entrance to Gardens.
-It offers home and garden furnishings such as garden benches, birdbaths, lanterns, and cherubs.
+A gift shop is located near the entrance to the Gardens.
+It offers home and garden furniture such as garden benches, birdbaths, lanterns, and cherubs.

 Getting to Descanso Garden